 There is limited focus on learning about various forms of fiction and non-fiction texts.

-The functions, characteristics, and structures of various forms of fiction and non-fiction texts are clear and explicit.
+The functions, features, and structures of various forms of fiction and non-fiction texts are clear and explicit.

 |Vocabulary||There is a limited focus on acquiring new vocabulary.||There is consistent focus on developing vocabulary by understanding word formation, spelling and meaning.|